jd28/Solstice/docs/rules/special-attacks.rst

   :type target: :class:`Creature`
   :rtype: ``int``

-.. function:: RegisterSpecialAttack(feat, special_attack)
+.. function:: RegisterSpecialAttack(special_attack, ...)

   Register special attack handlers.

-  The ``feat`` parameter can be any usable feat, it is not limited to hard-coded special attacks.
-When a special attack is registered a use feat event handler is also registered, it will handle adding the special attack action.
+  The vararg parameter(s) can be any usable feat, it is not limited to hard-coded special attacks.
+When a special attack is registered, a use feat event handler is also registered; it will handle adding the special attack action, will override any other uses of the feat, and any feedback messages like *Special Attack Resisted* floating strings.

   .. note::

     Because the special attack type is passed as a parameter to the special attack handler functions, a special attack handler can be used for multiple special attacks.

-  :param int feat: FEAT_* or SPECIAL_ATTACK_*
   :param special_attack: See the :data:`SpecialAttack` interface.
+  :param ...: FEAT_* or SPECIAL_ATTACK_* constants.

   **Example**

   .. code:: lua

     local Eff = require 'solstice.effect'

+    local function kd_use(id, attacker, target)
+      if not Rules.GetIsRangedWeapon(attacker:GetItemInSlot(INVENTORY_SLOT_RIGHTHAND)) then
+        if attacker:GetIsPC() then
+          -- Normally for these hardcoded feats a localized string would be sent, -- but this is just an example. attacker:SendMessage("You can not use Knockdown with ranged weapons.") end
+        return false
+      end
+      return true
+    end

     local function kd_impact(id, info, attacker, target)
       local size_bonus = id == SPECIAL_ATTACK_KNOCKDOWN_IMPROVED and 1 or 0
       if target:GetSize() > attacker:GetSize() + size_bonus then return false end